The Choir Year in Review: 16 Questions to Help You Evaluate Your Year

 2. What were some of your favorite moments?

 Be specific.
-Write down anything that comes to mind: maybe an interaction with a choir or congregation member, a moment in rehearsal, or a time in worship.
+Write down anything that comes to mind: An interaction with a singer or audience member, a moment in rehearsal, a specific performance.

 3. What did you learn from what worked well?